ckan/ckan/doc/theming/htmx.rst

 templates are with ``htmx``.

 -------------------------------------------
-2. Accesing to HTMX request headers in CKAN
+2. Accessing to HTMX request headers in CKAN
 -------------------------------------------

 CKAN adds a new property to the CKANRequest class called ``htmx`` that you can